MLGSW4G/poe-launcher/README.md

 Feel free to fork this project, submit pull requests, or open issues to report bugs or suggest enhancements.

-## License

-This project is released under the MIT License.
-See the `LICENSE` file for details.

 ## Disclaimer

 This script is provided as-is, without any warranty.
 Use it at your own risk.
 The author is not responsible for any adverse consequences resulting from its use.